 **The blog posts I write often contain affiliate links.
 Please see my disclosure policy for more information.**

 How to make a DIY photo memory match game out of photos and wooden circles.
-It makes an awesome kids gift too!
+It makes an awesome kids gift, and handmade Christmas gift too!

 My sister and I loved playing “Match” when we were younger.